 To avoid a discrepancy between areas of strength and areas of need, our white paper offers 5 steps that organizations can take to help bridge the leadership gap between current leadership talent and future leadership needs:

-- Create systems.
 When important competencies are found to be weak spots, targeted development initiatives can be put into place.
 Evaluating your managers’ opinions about development needs can help you create a plan for developing leadership talent and closing the leadership gap.
 On the individual and tactical level, managers need to align the development experiences of managers with organizational objectives.
 Make sure that you don’t overlook vertical development when doing this.

-- Evaluate.
 Build in systems for measuring how these efforts are paying off across the organization.
-Evaluating the impact of leadership development is a critical final step in order to understand what additional resources are needed?
-What metrics are in place to assess impact?
-Use leadership analytics and evaluation to determine ROI.
+Evaluating the impact of leadership development is a critical final step in order to understand what additional resources are needed and key metrics to track.
+Leadership analytics and evaluation services can help you determine ROI.

 The sooner organizations understand the reality of their leadership gap, the quicker they can move to adapt by refocusing leadership development efforts and rethinking recruitment priorities.